 - Wipe the cleaning mixture on the headphones.
 Place a small amount of detergent on the pads.
 You only want the leather to get damp.

 - Dry the pads.
 Shortly after you’ve applied the soap, you’ll need to dry off the pads.
 Try to get the pads as dry as you can with the towel.
 You might need to leave them for a few hours to air dry.
 Then, you’ll be able to put them back on your headphones.

 If you were unable to remove the pads, you might struggle to clean behind the rim of the pad.
 This can provide a place for dirt and grime to accumulate.
 If this has become an issue, you can use a hearing aid cleaner.

 This has a small suction head, which should be able to fit behind the headphone pads and remove any grime.
 Though this step is optional.

 Conditioning Leather Headphones

-If you have leather headphone pads, it’s important to make sure that you are taking care of them properly.
+If you have leather headphone pads, it’s essential to ensure that you take care of them properly.
 This includes regular conditioning.
-Without this step, your pads will become dried out and will start to crack.
+Without this step, your pads will dry out and start to crack.

-The good news is that this is a very simple procedure.
+The good news is that this is a straightforward procedure.
 You just need to apply a small amount of leather conditioner onto a cotton bud.
 Then, spread this around the headphone pad.
 You might need to massage it in a little bit.

-Make sure that it has been completely absorbed before you put the leather headphones away.
+Make sure it has been completely absorbed before putting the leather headphones away.
 This is a long-lasting form of protection.
 You’ll need to re-apply every six months.